 Available in Classic and VPC

-In Domain, you can create and manage domains.
-A domain is the basic unit of the CLOVA OCR service.
-For instance, when creating an OCR for "bills," a domain is the functional unit containing all relevant bill templates.
-This means that template creation, channel linking, and analytics are all managed and executed on a per-domain basis.
+In the Domain menu, you can create and manage domains.
+A domain is the foundational unit used in the CLOVA OCR service.
+For example, if you want to create OCR for "bills," the domain contains all templates for the bill types you want to recognize.
+All functions, including template creation, channel integration, and statistics, operate and are managed based on a single domain.

-Domains support three service types: General, Template, and Document.
-This section introduces the elements common to all domain service types, including the Domain interface layout and how to integrate API Gateway for external connections, and briefly explains how to create and manage domains.
-For detailed instructions on creating and managing domains by service type, see the guides below.
+Domain service types include General, Template, and Document.
+This section introduces common Domain interface elements, how to integrate with API Gateway for external use, and a brief overview of how to create and manage domains.
+For detailed instructions on creating and managing each domain service type, see:

 - Domains with the General service type: OCR that extracts text and tables.